aniyomiorg/aniyomi-website/src/help/guides/player-settings.md

 - Applying this option will skip the episode by 5 seconds.

 ## Show content in display cutout <Badge text="True" type="default-indicator" vertical="middle" />
-This option toggles margin to the left side of player so that phones with notch won't obstruct the player UI.
+This option toggles the margin to the left side of player so that phones with notches won't obstruct the player UI.

 <Carousel name="carousel-crop-borders">
 <CarouselItem>